mesquita/mesquita.github.io/cv.md

 ## Short biography
 ---
-Vinicius Mesquita de Pinho received the B.Sc. degree in Electronics and Computing Engineering from Federal University of Rio de Janeiro (UFRJ), Brazil, in 2019.
+Vinicius Mesquita de Pinho received the B.Sc. degree in Electronics and Computing Engineering from Federal University of Rio de Janeiro (UFRJ), Brazil, in 2019.Currently a M.Sc. student in the Electrical Engineering Program - COPPE/UFRJ.
 Since 2015, he has been working at the Laboratory of Signals, Multimedia, and Telecommunications (SMT).
 He has interest in signal processing applied telecommunications.

 ## Education

+### 2019 - 2021

+**M.Sc. in Electrical Engineering**

+*Electrical Engineering Program - COPPE/UFRJ*

+In progress...

 ---

 ### 2014 - 2019